IPAMS/IDSimPy/docs/usersguide/trajectory.rst

     number_of_particles = tra.get_n_particles()

-The number of particles vary between time steps in variable trajectories.
+The number of particles varies between time steps in variable trajectories.
 Thus, the time step has to be specified for a variable trajectory:

 .. code-block:: python

     time_step_index = 20
     number_of_particles = variable_tra.get_n_particles(time_step_index)

 ------------------------------
 Optional trajectory attributes